pakka-papad/sample-json/README.md

 # Sample Json
 A simple json parser for parsing json files.
+The parser for this is a recursive descent parser.
+It uses only one token to determine the next step.
 This is my attempt for the [challenge](https://codingchallenges.fyi/challenges/challenge-json-parser)

 ## Usage